cychavez/Backbone-CRUD/README.md

 You'll also need to make your own special user interface.
 The existing one is pretty lame.
 Create that separately from the Backbone code and when it's looking nice, introduce it into the code base.

 Have fun.

+Sup yo... this is Crystal... doing this in SUblime. yooooooo